pratt-savi-810/pratt-savi-810-2018-10/projects/KSutton_project/README.md

 medians on Broadway in Manhattan.
 They wanted some assistance from the Parks Department in analyzing their existing plantings and getting some recommendations about what to plant in the future.

-Though developed for Broadway, this tool can be used for any corridor in any city that maintains tree point data.
+Though developed for Broadway, this tool can be used for any corridor in New York City.

 ## Data Inputs
 #### Parameters